-In Cambodia, Aide et Action is supporting the country’s most marginalised children to receive an education through distance learning initiatives including radio programmes in ethnic minority languages.
+In Cambodia, Aide et Action is supporting the country’s most marginalised children to receive an education through distance learning initiatives including radio programs in ethnic minority languages.

-While considerable efforts have been made to virtually educate students through educational learning apps, online videos and TV programmes, there is still a significant portion of children who don’t have the internet access nor the digital devices they need to effectively do their work.
-Equity issues which were already present before coronavirus are becoming even more prevalent as the crisis unfolds and the digital divide is exacerbated.
+While considerable efforts have been made to virtually educate students through educational learning apps, online videos, and TV programs, there is still a significant portion of children who don’t have the internet access nor the digital devices they need to effectively do their work.
+Equity issues that were already present before coronavirus are becoming even more prevalent as the crisis unfolds and the digital divide is exacerbated.

 In remote and rural parts of Cambodia, not only is internet access hard to come by, but language barriers also prevent young learners from accessing online educational content.
 Cambodia is home to 24 different indigenous peoples and children from these minority groups speak a language at home that is not the national language (Khmer).
 With multilingual classrooms shut, these children are struggling to access educational resources in their languages.

-In April 2020, The Ministry of Education, Youth and Sport began to roll out radio broadcasts in three of Cambodia’s most widely spoken ehtnic minority languages – Tumpoun, Kreung and Bunong – in an effort to create more inclusive educational programming.
-According to Poutrum Krombie Primary School Principal Pun Bunlea, these broadcasts are a welcome initiative in Mondul kiri province.
+In April 2020, The Ministry of Education, Youth, and Sport began to roll out radio broadcasts in three of Cambodia’s most widely spoken ethnic minority languages – Tumpoun, Kreung and Bunong – in an effort to create more inclusive educational programming.
+According to Poutrum Krombie Primary School Principal Pun Bunlea, these broadcasts are a welcome initiative in Mondul Kiri province.

 Solidarity for education

-Farmer and mother-of-four Mon Sok Mom didn’t know the radio programme existed until Aide et Action visited her village to distribute the radios along with other materials such as stationary, story books, face masks and soap.
+Farmer and mother-of-four Mon Sok Mom didn’t know the radio program existed until Aide et Action visited her village to distribute the radios along with other materials such as stationery, storybooks, face masks, and soap.
 For school principal Khin Seang, he hopes the radios will enable his students to catch-up faster and decrease their likelihood of dropping out when schools reopen.

 Children from Seang’s village in Mondul Kiri are already at risk of dropping out to pursue farming and a crisis like this which is pushing families further into poverty poses a further threat as the need to put food on the table may outweigh the need to return to education.
 “My dream is for indigenous groups here to be literate and for all the children to be educated” said Seang.